txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 Each partition in the coverage plan has an owning node.
 Thus a plan can be thought of as a unique set of nodes along with a covering set of partitions.
-Yokozuna treats the node list as physical hostnames and passes them to Solr's distributed search via the `shards` parameter.
-Partitions, on the other hand, are treated logically in Yokozuna.
+Riak Search treats the node list as physical hostnames and passes them to Solr's distributed search via the `shards` parameter.
+Partitions, on the other hand, are treated logically in Riak Search.
 All partitions for a given node are stored in the same index; unlike KV which uses _partition_ as a physical separation.
 To properly filter out overlapping replicas the partition data from the cover plan is passed to Solr via the filter query (`fq`) parameter.